Richardflores009/Tech-Blog/README.md

 # Tech_Blog

-This E-Commerce Backend application you can use CRUD on Product, Category, Tag.
+This Tech_blog Backend application you can use CRUD on Post, Comment, User.

 The application gives yout the following options: